Understanding Real Estate Commissions: What Buyers and Sellers Should Know

 For Buyers:

 Your agent will outline their commission in the buyer agency agreement you sign.
-This agreement confirms that your agent will be paid at closing—whether by you, the seller, or a combination of both.
+This agreement confirms that your agent will be paid at closing—whether by you, the seller, or a combination.
+It usually indicates the agent’s commission as a percentage of the sales price.

-For example, if you agree to a 3% commission with your agent and the seller offers 2%, you would be responsible for the remaining 1% at closing.
+For example, if you agree to a 3% commission with your agent and the seller agrees to 2%, you would be responsible for only 1% at closing.
 Remember, as a buyer, you can always negotiate the purchase price to help offset these costs.

 Final Thoughts